Monday, December 18, 2017

 The worry about your kids doesn't stop when they get grown.
 It just changes shape a bit.

-That was a revelation to me.
 I figured that once they were all settled in to their adult lives, all would be well.
-After all, it's fair to say that Mark and I struggled mightily to raise four kids, having no extended family to guide us.
+After all, it's fair to say that Mark and I worked hard to raise four kids.
 Adolescence strained the limits of our parenting knowledge.
 So we figured once we got them to the edge of the nest, they would fly.
-And little did I realize that leaving the nest is not all that simple a transition.
+And little did I realize that leaving the nest is not always a simple a transition.

 I myself could not WAIT to get the hell out on my own.
-My home was always filthy dirty, with broken things all around, very little money, and constant worry on my mother's part.
-I had a sister who ran away from home and a brother who was constantly into trouble.
-I worked hard in school, had a plan for college, and worked part-time, and the upheaval at home made me eager to leave as soon as I could.
 I knew my mother was proud of me and loved me, but I was ready to have my own space that was clean, and calm, and mine.
 I was OK with being alone for the most part - but I wasn't really alone because I did have Mark.

 Chloe has Teddy.
 And while he is a source of love and comfort to her, he is after all, a dog.
 He can't hold conversations or her hand after a long day.
 He can't help pay the bills.
 Come pick her up when her car dies.
 Make dinner a couple nights a week.
 Or share the burden of laundry and apartment cleaning.
-And Chloe is now 26, so I worry that she is settling rather permanently into this single, alone life.
-That's not what I envisioned for her.
+And Chloe is now 26, so I worry that she is settling permanently into this single, alone life.
 I know it's not my life to live, but I worry just the same.

 At the end of the day, I just want to know that she is happy and doing what she wants to do.
 But I also want her future to be full of more than just Teddy.